manavhirey/PathFindingAlgorithm/README.md

 # PathFindingAlgorithm
-I have visualized a Path Finding Algorithm (A-Star Algorithm) that finds the shortest distance between two given points using Manhatten Distance
+I have visualized a Path Finding Algorithm (A-Star Algorithm) that finds the shortest distance between two given points using Manhattan Distance